 Medicare is health insurance for some disabled or elderly people age 65 and older.
-To find out if you qualify for Medicare, call the Social Security Administration at 1-800-772-1213 (toll-free).
+To find out if you qualify for Medicare, visit Medicare.gov or call 1-800-633-4227 (toll-free).

-Medically Indigent Assistance Program This is a program that can assist uninsured individuals with the costs of their inpatient hospitalization.
-Every county has a Medically Indigent Assistance Program representative that your hospital can contact for you.
+Medically Indigent Assistance Program

+This is a program that can assist uninsured individuals with the costs of their inpatient hospitalization.
+Every county has a Medically Indigent Assistance Program (MIAP) representative that your hospital can contact for you.
 An applicant must meet financial guidelines and apply within one year of the date of their hospitalization.
-You can apply for MIAP by completing Form 207, which can be done at any county eligibility office or downloaded at www1.sc.gov/internet/eligfm/FM 207.pdf.
+MIAP applications are completed in the hospital.